mikechambers/png-meta/README.md

 Example use cases include:

 - Automatically cataloging screenshots from your desktop or downloads folder
-- Adding rich metadata to photography collections
+- Adding rich metadata to photograph collections
 - Finding specific screenshots or images using natural language searches
 - Organizing large collections of PNG files based on their content
 - Creating searchable archives of visual content with embedded analysis